e-s-l/ivs-session-roster/README.md

 So, to summarise:

 For this to work, the user, you, need to log in to the IVS website and download a cookies file *or* download the schedule files.
 If the later, then name with the forms given above.
+Next you create a list ( 1 name / line) of observers to be assigned to the sessions & save this as `observers_onduty.txt`.
+Then, run `generate-roster.sh` followed by the month of interest.

-These files are the input into `get-exp-schedules.sh` which processes these & produces another text file.
-This file, as well as another file with the observer list, is then read by  `generate-roster.sh` which finally produces the spreadsheet.
-(But `generate-roster.sh` is really `vakliste_generator.py`.
-And this also requires the class declarations `observers.py` & `session.py`.)
+These first two files you need are the input into `get-exp-schedules.sh` which processes these & produces another text file.
+This text file, as well as another file with the observer list, is then read by  `vakliste_generator.py` which finally produces the spreadsheet.
+This script also requires the class declarations `observers.py` & `session.py`.

 **************************************************************